WikiCommunityHealth/warnings-dropoff-analysis/README.md

 ## Plots

-After the data have been retrieved, you can plot some basic stats by typing
+After the data has been retrieved, you can plot some basic statistics by typing

 ```bash
 poetry run python plotter/[plotter-stats-file].py [community-lang]